wildfly/quickstart/ejb-security-context-propagation/README.md

 ### Restore the Server Configuration Manually

 1. If it is running, stop the ${product.name} server.
-2. Replace the `${jboss.home.name}/standalone/configuration/standalone.xml` file with the back-up copy of the file.
+2. Replace the `${jboss.home.name}/standalone/configuration/standalone.xml` file with the backup copy of the file.

 ## Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse